ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 If you access Open OnDemand installed on YCRC clusters from off campus, you will need to first connect to the Yale [VPN](https://docs.ycrc.yale.edu/clusters-at-yale/access/vpn).

 Open OnDemand is available on each cluster using your NetID credentials (CAS login).
+The Yale CAS login is configured with the DUO authentication.
+We recommend that you click "Remember me for 90 days" when you are prompted to choose an authentication menthod for DUO.
+This will simplified the login process.

 | Cluster                        | OOD site                                                         |
 |--------------------------------|------------------------------------------------------------------|